Mass balance reporting

 We noticed in the Waste reporting, record keeping and measurement standard that video monitoring records are required to be kept for 12 months.
 Under what conditions might exemptions for this be considered given the potential costs of expanding storage by 10–15 times to comply with the requirement?

-Note the requirement to install and operate a video monitoring system will only be required upon the EPA issuing a notice in writing to do so.
+The requirement to install and operate a video monitoring system will only be required upon the EPA issuing a notice in writing to do so.

 What if there are differences in tonnages between the monthly reporting and the stocktakes or surveys?